SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There is no bus service from Mariposa, CA to the park.

-The drive from the Big Oak Flat Entrance is about an hour and 20 minutes.
+The drive from the Big Oak Flat Entrance is about 1 hour and 20 minutes.
 Make sure to leave a little extra time as you will pass by some amazing places to stop along the way.

 If you have the time, make sure to include a stop at Mariposa Grove when visiting Yosemite National Park.
 While I love so many hikes here, the trails through these giant sequoias are always one of my favorites.